 Conference IEEE Symposium on Security and Privacy 2024

-This paper presents a systematic overview of the security and privacy aspects of blockchain interoperability.
+Abstract: This paper presents a systematic overview of the security and privacy aspects of blockchain interoperability.
 As blockchain technology continues to evolve and diversify, the need for secure and private cross-chain communication becomes increasingly critical.
 The authors conduct a comprehensive analysis of existing blockchain interoperability solutions, identifying key security vulnerabilities and privacy concerns.
 They propose a taxonomy of blockchain interoperability approaches, categorizing them based on their architectural designs and security models.
 Furthermore, the paper discusses various attack vectors specific to cross-chain interactions and evaluates the effectiveness of current mitigation strategies.
 By synthesizing insights from both academic research and industry implementations, this work provides a valuable resource for researchers, developers, and policymakers working on secure and privacy-preserving blockchain interoperability solutions.

 Rafael Belchior, Dimo Dimov, Zahary Karadjov, Jonas Pfannschmidt, André Vasconcelos, Miguel Correia